Vaughan-Peter/Basic-Arduino-Concepts/BlinkingLights/ReadMe.md

 ## Setup Instructions

 1. Open the Arduino IDE.
-2. Create a new sketch and copy-paste the code below into the sketch.
+2. Create a new sketch.
+3. Copy and paste the code.
-3. Connect your Arduino board to your computer.
+4. Connect your Arduino via USB.
-4. Select the correct board and port under the "Tools" menu.
-5.
+5. Go to Tools > Board and select your Arduino model.
+6. Go to Tools > Port and select the port labeled with your Arduino.
+7. Click Upload to run the sketch on your board.